flyps/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 1. **Segments the path** at inversion points to prevent following conflicting directions simultaneously
 2. **Tracks the current segment** separately from the full global plan
-3. **Monitors robot progress** toward each inversion point using configurable XY and yaw tolerances
+3. **Monitors robot progress** toward each inversion point by detecting when the robot passes the segment endpoint
-4. **Advances to the next segment** automatically when the robot reaches an inversion point
+4. **Advances to the next segment** automatically when the robot crosses the endpoint (sign change detection of x position of cusp point in robot frame)
 5. **Maintains correct indexing** across multiple inversions using explicit segment position tracking

 #### Inversion Detection